 According to Wikipedia, “A superbloom is a rare desert botanical phenomenon in which an unusually high proportion of wildflowers whose seeds have lain dormant in desert soil germinate and blossom at roughly the same time.
 The phenomenon is associated with an unusually wet rainy season.”

 A Superbloom of Spring wildflowers in California happens rarely, only after a particularly wet winter, and usually in the desert areas near San Diego and Walker Canyon / Lake Elsinore.
-This year, however, the Superbloom spread north, to the remote Carizo Plain, and to the Antelope Valley California Poppy Reserve and surrounding areas.
-These areas were literally covered with bright orange, yellow, white and purple wildflowers as in a flower-covered world!
+Some years, however, the Superbloom spreads north, to the remote Carrizo Plain, and to the Antelope Valley California Poppy Reserve and surrounding areas.
+In 2017 and 2019, these areas were literally covered with bright orange, yellow, white and purple wildflowers as in a flower-covered world!

 Our Trip to See the Poppies at Antelope Valley

 Since we don’t get to experience the Superbloom in the S.F.
 Bay Area where we live, I knew we had to drive to Southern California to see this phenomenon for ourselves!
 After a stay in Bakersfield following our successful trip to see Superbloom wildflowers in the Carrizo Plains, Ken and I set out for the nearby Antelope Valley Poppy Reserve early the next morning to continue our California Superbloom road trip.

 As it turns out, we spent so much time at the smaller poppy fields on the way to, and just outside of the reserve, that we never made it inside the actual reserve by the time we got hungry for lunch and had to continue our trip to Los Angeles!

-So we didn’t get to go inside the reserve, but we’re happy that we still got to see the spectacular Superbloom poppies of the area!
-Some people we met at the field even told us that the poppies here were more dense than inside the reserve, so I’m happy to know that we didn’t miss out!
+But even if we didn’t get to go inside the actual reserve, we were very happy that we still got to see the spectacular Superbloom poppies of the area.
+Some people that we met at the field actually told us that the poppies there were even more dense than those inside the reserve, so I’m happy to know that we didn’t miss out!